adamvalik/IJA_project/readme.txt

 The project uses Java SE 17 along with JavaFX 17.
 To build the project, you also need to have Maven installed.

 Run: mvn package
 to build the project.
-This will also generate the documentation.
+This will also generate the documentation, which can be found in target/site/apidocs/index.html.
 The resulting JAR file will be in the target directory.

 Run: mvn javafx:run
 to run the project.